SideralSkylark/workbridge/README.md

 docker compose up -d
 ```

-> ⚠️ Note:
-    The Angular frontend container is currently not fully configured.
-If you're developing locally, use the following command instead:
+> ⚠️ Note: The Angular frontend container is currently not fully configured.
+If you're developing locally, use the following command after shutting down the frontend container:
+>

-    ```bash
+> ```bash
-    ng serve
+> ng serve
-    ```
+> ```
+>

-    If you plan to use the frontend container, make sure to update the environment configuration so it calls the container name (e.g., workbridge-backend) instead of localhost.
+> If you plan to use the frontend container, make sure to update the environment configuration so it calls the container name (e.g., workbridge-backend) instead of localhost.

 ---